department-of-veterans-affairs/lighthouse-saml-proxy/README.md

 ### Using LoginGov with Local Saml-Proxy

-Login.Gov does not support http ACS endpoints.
+Login.Gov only supports `https` ACS endpoints.
 Run the following command to set up an https proxy for the saml-proxy.

 ```sh
 npm install -g local-ssl-proxy